arvimal/BootCamp/014-Docker/Docker.md

 * Docker was created by `Docker Inc`, released in 2013.
 * Docker consists of the `docker` daemon, and a client interface.
 * The `docker` client interface provides several switches to work with the daemon.
-* Docker uses images that can be pulled from either a private or a pub
+* Docker uses images that can be pulled from either a private or a public registry.
+* Containers (multiple onescan be started off this images